 With Corsair’s name attached to a product, you can rest easy in knowing that the product will be good.
 Priced at almost half the price of some high-end coolers, the H60 gives performance parallel to some of the very best.
 With no extravagant blind, the H60 will make sure that your Ryzen 1700X’s temperatures never exceed the desired limits.

-Sporting an all black design with light shades of grey here and there, the H60 looks as good as any other Corsair cooler.
-The black color scheme is always a safe bet as it is able to blend in with any build.
+Sporting an all-black design with light shades of grey here and there, the H60 looks as good as any other Corsair cooler.
+The black colour scheme is always a safe bet as it is able to blend in with any build.
 Corsair doesn’t really leap out of the normal bounds of what their other coolers look like.
-This one has a 120mm fan with a copper plated heat sink block under the pump.
+This one has a 120mm fan with a copper-plated heat sink block under the pump.
 The pump has white lighting underneath which radiates quite well.
-The the coolant comes installed in the H60 cooler.
-Additionally, you’ll find that the this cooler is quite easy to mount.
+The coolant comes installed in the H60 cooler.
+Additionally, you’ll find that this cooler is quite easy to mount.
 You may need to detach your motherboard to do so but it only takes a couple of minutes to get this up and running.
 The screws are easy to screw in and come with rubber covers to prevent noise.
 The RGB lights can be controlled except the white Corsair logo, which will stay as it is.

 While doing all of these, the noise levels of the H60 remained very stable, all things considered.
 However, there is something that bugged us out.
 In stock mode when our PC was idle, the fans moved at higher speeds than necessary.
 And this resulted in some noise being put out which should not have been happening.
 Other than this, you will find that the H60 will be a silent cooler in the background, safeguarding your Ryzen 1700X.
 The initial setup is a bit difficult due to some little things here and there, such as hard clips and a manual with a lot of errors.
 So you may need some help in that if you’re a beginner.